Lou-janss-93/human-ai-code/README.md

 - Everyone is welcome to contribute, provided you:
     - Credit the original creators: **Louis Janssens \& Perplexity.AI**
     - Add your own name and (if applicable) the AI tool you used (e.g., GitHub Copilot)
-- Original texts from third parties (such as Peter Klein) will only be added with explicit permission from the author.
+- Original texts from third parties will only be added with explicit permission from the author.
 - All contributors are listed in the [CONTRIBUTING]([/CONTIBUTING](https://github.com/Lou-janss-93/human-ai-code/blob/main/CONTRIBUTING.md)) file.

 ---